 First of all, there is a growing civil society movement for Hindon rejuvenation.
-Several NGOs and individuals have been active for the past 15-20 years.
-They have documented the state of the river basin through reports, scientific research, videos etc. They also initiated awareness campaigns and environmental education programs for children and youth in schools on the need for water conservation and pollution abatement.
+Several NGOs and individuals have been active for the past 15 to 20 years.
+They have documented the state of the river basin through reports, scientific research, videos, etc. They also initiated awareness campaigns and environmental education programs for children and youth in schools on the need for water conservation and pollution abatement.

 Traveling Exhibition and Symposium

-In each town a local symposium and exhibition will be held to serve as a platform for stakeholders to come together and address local challenges in the Hindon.
+In each town, a local symposium and exhibition will be held to serve as a platform for stakeholders to come together and address local challenges in the Hindon.
 Stakeholders will be encouraged to organize a range of activities to sensitize and involve citizens around this time.
 The Hindon Yatra will end in Delhi with a closing symposium and exhibition, demonstrating the power of partnerships for river rejuvenation and triggering further collaboration between stakeholders in the Hindon and beyond.

 The focus of these good practices is on achievements and success stories of the past, work-in-progress initiatives that are currently being implemented, and pipe-line projects or plans for the near future.
 A high-level symposium with speakers and participants from government, civil society, industry, and academia will be organized on the first day of the exhibition in each city/town.
 Each city has a local organizing committee that is hosting the Yatra to address their local water challenges.